Magnetism

 The magnets will repel each other.

-S N S N Question: What happens when you bring the south pole of a magnet close the the north pole of another magnet?
+S N S N Question: What happens when you bring the south pole of a magnet close the north pole of another magnet?

 answer